-The 2013 Salmon Run has been very good,lots of good size fish willing to assist with bending rods ....
-The Coho were about with numbers expected to peak about late October.This developed into a good fall Coho fishery for 2013. keep scrolling down
+The 2013 Salmon Run was ntohing short of amazing,lots of good size fish willing to assist with bending rods ....
+Many Coho were about with numbers peaking about late October.This developed into a good fall Coho fishery for 2013. keep scrolling down

 November 6th..we saw some fresh fish bouncing about today off the typical areas near Nile Creek..although most fish numbers are now down as normal,we still have a bout a week of beach fishing for coho unless we get a major storm that will drive the remaining waiting fish into the streams...a few tricklers will come in all throughout November but not in good enough number s to relaly target...